lj-ditrapani/ditrapani.info.old/hebrews8.markdown

 Hebrews 8
 ========================================================================

+The main point of the first part of Hebrews is that Jesus is our perfect high priest forever.
+He is greater than the earthly high priests of the old covenant; He serves in the true tabernacle built by the Lord, not the earthly tabernacle built by humans.

+Jesus is a priest under the covenant of unmerited favor (grace).
+He is always supplying for our needs.
+He paid for all our sins.
+He is the sacrifice for the complete remission of sins.
+The old covenant priests were priest of the law.
+The law was always demanding performance from the people, but they were not able to meet the demands of the law.
+We would be in the same position as them;
+failing to meet the demands of the law.
+But thank God for Jesus, because Jesus fulfilled the law on our behalf.
+Jesus both saved us and made us righteous.
+Today He has given the right to everyone who believes to be called children of God.

 {"verse": "Hebrews 8:1-3"}
 1 The **main point** of what we're saying is this: We have just such a **high priest** who is seated at the right hand of God, who sits in